 Free and open to the public

-Each year professional artists are invited to give lectures at Pratt and conduct studio visits with our graduate students.
-The Visiting Artists Lectures are coordinated by two selected graduate students and overseen by faculty advisors.
-The goal for the lectures and studio visits is to provide our students with exposure to a wide array of artists working in a variety of fields at various stages in their career.
+Each year Pratt Fine Arts invites contemporary artists to campus for a public lecture and to conduct studio visits with fine arts graduate students.
+This Visiting Artists Lecture Series (VALS) is coordinated by graduate student leaders.
+The aim is to provide our students with exposure to a wide array of artists working in a variety of fields at various stages in their career.

 Narcissister is a Brooklyn-based artist and performer.
 Masked and merkin-ed, she works at the intersection of dance, art, and activism in a range of media including film, video art, and experimental music.
 She has presented work worldwide at festivals, nightclubs, museums, and galleries.Her first feature film Narcissister Organ Player premiered at Sundance and SXSW Film Festivals 2018 and she recently completed the Sundance Theatre Lab for the creation of a new theatrical work with playwright Branden Jacobs Jenkins.